This warm roasted cauliflower, butternut squash and bacon salad is perfect for the cooler autumnal weather. It's a great healthy meal too!

 - Mix together all the ingredients for the dressing.

 - Arrange the cauliflower and butternut squash on a plate with the bacon.
 Put a few candied nuts around the sides and drizzle on a little of the honey and balsamic dressing.
+Add some salad leaves if you want.

 More Recipes you might like